 What is the Murphy Center?

-The Murphy Center is designed to be a “One Stop Shop” for services for families and individuals who are homeless or at risk of homelessness.
+The Murphy Center is designed to be a “One Stop Shop” for services for families and individuals who are experiencing or in jeopardy of homelessness.
 Resource Specialists connect guests with local agencies providing community resources on site.
 Services available include employment resources; housing assistance; financial counseling; transportation assistance; job training and educational opportunities; mental health and substance abuse counseling; phone and computer access for employment contacts; washer/dryer, showers and storage facilities; and play areas for children.

 Who does the Murphy Center serve?